SymbolicNeuralNetworks

 Implementation

-Note that we have two input arguments here which means this method processes code differently than _build_nn_function(::EqT, ::NeuralNetworkParameters, ::Symbolics.Arr, ::Symbolics.Arr)
+Note that we have two input arguments here which means this method processes code differently than _build_nn_function(::EqT, ::NeuralNetworkParameters, ::Symbolics.Arr, ::Symbolics.Arr).
+Here we call:

 See the docstrings for those functions for details on how the code is modified.